 Following Delivery and your future healthcare

-Most women with gestational diabetes, will see blood sugar levels return to normal shortly after the baby is born; however, there is a chance GDM may return in future pregnancies.
+Most women with gestational diabetes, will see blood sugar levels return to normal shortly after the baby is born; however, there is a chance that GDM may return in future pregnancies.
 In addition, a relationship seems to exist between women who did have GDM and the development of type 2 diabetes.
-It is important for women with gestational diabetes to talk with their health care providers about their future risk of diabetes.
+Women with gestational diabetes need to talk with their health care providers about their future risk of diabetes.
 Often, basic lifestyle changes, combined with consistent medical care may help to prevent type 2 diabetes from developing later down the road.

 Symptoms of Gestational Diabetes

 Most women with gestational diabetes do not experience noticeable symptoms and are unaware that they have the condition until they are tested.
-Because symptoms can go unrecognized and women who develop gestational diabetes usually have normal blood sugar levels during the first trimester, it is important that all pregnant women are screened for gestational diabetes between the 24th and 28th weeks of their pregnancy.
+Because symptoms can go unrecognized and women who develop gestational diabetes usually have normal blood sugar levels during the first trimester, all pregnant women must be screened for gestational diabetes between the 24th and 28th weeks of their pregnancy.
 Some women with gestational diabetes may experience the typical symptoms that people living with diabetes are familiar with due to high levels of glucose being built up in the bloodstream.

 These can include:

-- Frequent or persistent bladder, vaginal, or skin infections (High glucose levels can cause a weakened immune system defense)
+Frequent bladder, vaginal, or skin infections (High glucose levels can cause a weakened immune system defense)

 Cause and Risk Factors with Gestational Diabetes